LexLadiesCode/LexLadiesCode.github.io/_posts/2014-04-30-lexplaypacman.markdown

 categories: projects
 github: https://github.com/LexLadiesCode/lexplaypacman
 website: http://www.lexplaypacman.com/
+screenshot: screenshot-LexPlayPacman.png
+thumbnail: thumbnail-LexPlayPacman.png
 ---

 LexPlayPacman was our first project, designed to complement one of Adult Services Librarian Eli Warner's programs for the [Lexington Public Library](http://www.lexpublib.org/).
 LexPlayPacman is a Ruby on Rails web application that acts as a score leaderboard for a Pac-Man and Ms. Pac-Man tournament.
 Games were played on arcade machines around Lexington.